-The second lesson drawn from our examination of Bering Sea research was the absence of emphasis on the ability to predict changes in the Bering Sea system, particularly in the population dynamics of the higher trophic levels.
-The analysis of data appeared to be almost entirely post hoc.
-Management decisions were based on records of past behavior in the system but the ability of the system to see ahead, to produce scenarios reflecting changes and to act to preempt negative effects before they occurred and to avoid crisis management, were not in evidence.
-Scientists are always reluctant to engage in prediction.
+The second lesson drawn from our examination of Bering Sea research is the absence of emphasis on the ability to predict changes in the Bering Sea system, particularly in the population dynamics of the higher trophic levels.
+Management decisions are generally based on records of past behavior in the system but the ability of the system to see ahead, to produce scenarios reflecting changes, to act to preempt negative effects before they occur and to avoid crisis management, are still not in evidence.
+Scientists and managers are always reluctant to engage in prediction.
 There are many pitfalls in predicting natural systems not the least of which is the high potential costs of incorrect predictions.
 Nevertheless, careful and concise predictions with carefully stated confidence limits are essential for the effective management of our interaction with the Bering Sea ecosystem.

 In order to build predictive capacity two approaches are useful.
 The first is to conduct predictions testable by historical data, i.e., use the data from the past to predict more recent years and compare the predictions to the actual data.
 This approach allows continual refinement of the predictive system and can indicate the limits of reliability of predictions of the future.
 The second approach is to study intensively the processes linking the various phenomena occurring in the system.
 This approach requires abundant detailed study and provides guidance to modeling and predicting the behavior of the system by characterizing the essential links in need of further study.
 The use of these two approaches in tandem, empirical modeling guiding detailed study and detailed study improving the empirical models by emphasizing the data most useful for predictions is the most effective means for predicting complex systems.
-While such systems are common in various aspects of science, they appear to have been avoided by the programs studying the Bering Sea.
+While such systems are common in many fields of science, they appear to have been avoided by the programs studying the Bering Sea.
 They need to be applied, improved and implemented.